Documentation

 Registration Cost

 There is a cost to register a new subnet.
 The cost for a new registration is based on the demand of subnets - more frequent registrations raise the cost, and then the cost goes down lover time.
-The fee to register a subnet is locked (not spent, burned or recycled) and is returned to the address if and when the subnet is de-registered.
+A portion of the lock cost is paid into the Subnet Pools.
+The remainder is recycled.

 You can determine the current price using the Bittensor CLI: